 - provide omega-3 fatty acids

-- Neem – the queen of the skin, a prebiotic, has a calming and cooling effect on heat or redness as it shows up on the skin
+- Neem – the queen of the skin, a prebiotic, has a calming and cooling effect on the skin

 - Fish Oils